 - The college shall follow the described in Item (1) above for classes in which the college collects receipts that are not required to be deposited in the State Treasury account.

 - All optional fees (lab fee, activity fee, technology fee or other fees as approved by the MCC Board of Trustees) will be refunded only in the event of a 100% withdrawal by the student prior to the beginning of the semester/term or in the event that a student’s class is canceled due to insufficient enrollment.

 - All student refunds shall be disbursed within two weeks from receipt in the Business Office.

 Return of Title IV Funds Policy

 Federal law specifies how the Financial Aid Office must determine the amount of Title IV program assistance that you earn if you withdraw or cease enrollment at Montgomery Community College.
-The Title IV programs that are covered by this law are:
+The Title IV programs that are covered by this law, listed in order in which Title IV program funds must be returned, are:

 - Federal Pell Grants